uspgamedev/STEAMING/README.md

     for o in pairs(t) do
         if not o.invisible then
-          love.graphics.setShader(o.shader) --Set object shader, if any
-          o:draw() --Call the object respective draw function love.graphics.setShader() --Remove shader, if any
+          o:draw() --Call the object respective draw function end
     end

 end

-end
 ```

 All the drawing made in your project will be made by *Drawing Tables*.
 Those are several tables you can add to the global **DRAW_TABLE** table.
 In every draw loop, your current gamestate should iterate through all **DRAW_TABLE** tables (done by the method **allTables()** in the *draw* module), and draw all elements inside those tables that are not "invisible" (see **Objects** section below).
 This way you can easily distribute your visual elements in layers and have them being draw in the order you desire.
-Another useful function is **DRAW_TABLE(t)**, which draws all elements in a single table t.
+Another useful function is **DrawTable(t)**, which draws all elements in a single table t.

 If you are using HUMP's awesome camera functions, you can attach or detach the camera during the steps of the **allTable()** method to apply translation effects only in certain layers, but keeping others, such as your *GUI* layer untouched.

 You can change the name of the tables to be more explicit, such as renaming your last layer to *GUI* and your first to *BG*.
-Also, by default there are 6 layers, but you can easily change this to whatever is best for you.
+By default there are 3 layers, but you can easily change this to whatever is best for your project.

 But how do we draw each different element in the Drawing Tables?
 That's where *HUMP*'s classes come in!